bonny/WordPress-Simple-History/readme.txt

 = nnn unreleased =

 - Function sh_d() now does not escape output when running from CLI.
+- Add class static variables $dbtable and $dbtable_contexts that contain full db name (existing class constants DBTABLE and DBTABLE_CONTEXTS needed to be prefixed manually).

 = 3.0.0 (January 2022) =